liqula/react-flux/README.md

 Next, install [selenium-server-standalone](http://www.seleniumhq.org/download/) (also from [npm](https://www.npmjs.com/package/selenium-server-standalone-jar)).
 Then, build the [hspec-webdriver](https://hackage.haskell.org/package/hspec-webdriver) test suite using GHC (not GHCJS).
 I use stack for this, although you can use cabal too if you like.
+Also, at the moment, the prerelease of the react-intl library must be installed from npm.

 ~~~
+cd test/client
+npm install react-intl@next
-cd test/spec
+cd ../spec
 stack build
 ~~~